 With the aid of real-time data, you can seamlessly create an audience persona.
 This will help to identify what type of content your customers want to consume, when they are more likely to interact with your brand, and other demographics such as age, gender, location, languages spoken, and much more.

-Pro-tip: Establish which metrics are the most important for you.
-Basic ones include reach, clicks, engagement, hashtag performance, sentiment, likes, acquisition, etc. Use these insights to reinforce your initial goals as well as keep your social media marketing strategy spot on.
+Establish which metrics are the most important for you.
+Basic ones include reach, clicks, engagement, hashtag performance, sentiment, likes, acquisition, etc. Use these insights to reinforce your initial goals and keep your social media marketing strategy spot on.

 3. Choose the right channels